Have you ever stopped your busy life, sat down, relaxed, and brought your attention to your thoughts?

 Because our subconscious mind cannot discriminate between which feelings, thoughts, and emotions, would be for our future benefit, and which would work against us, we unconsciously received ALL the fears, doubts, anxieties, frustrations, (as well as the good stuff,) that we were exposed to and stored them away in our filing cabinet for later reference and use.

-So, now our filing cabinet is filled with a lot of information which we never consciously chose to accept, but is there by default.
+So, now our filing cabinet is filled with a lot of information that we never consciously chose to accept, but is there by default.
 And anytime we are not consciously creating our thoughts with awareness, by focusing on what we are doing, our mind does the only thing it can do.
 It draws from the information that is already available and familiar.
 And unfortunately for us, this also includes all the negativity we have been programmed with and have filed away throughout our lives.

 We often catch ourselves thinking negatively because: